cefamax/Embarcadero/Delphi 10.3 Rio/TRESTRequest-multipart/README.md

 **

-PROBLEM: The problem concerns sending parameters with the "content-type=multipart/formdata".
+PROBLEM: Error on sending parameters with the "content-type=multipart/formdata".

  1. If only string parameters are sent, the body is of the type: